-Florence Clark Riffe Assistant Dean The College of Communication includes the J. Warren McClure School of Communication Systems Management, the School of Communication Studies (formerly the School of Interpersonal Communication), the E. W. Scripps School of Journalism, the School of Telecommunications, and the School of Visual Communication.
+Florence Clark Riffe Assistant Dean

+The Scripps College of Communication includes the School of Communication Studies (formerly the School of Interpersonal Communication), the J. Warren McClure School of Communication Systems Management, the E. W. Scripps School of Journalism, the School of Telecommunications, and the School of Visual Communication.